docQodly/docs/docs/language/EntityClass.md

 Otherwise, you can pass the `dk auto merge` option in the *mode* parameter: when the automatic merge mode is enabled, a modification done concurrently by another process/user on the same entity but on a different attribute will not result in an error.
 The resulting data saved in the entity will be the combination (the "merge") of all non-concurrent modifications (if modifications were applied to the same attribute, the save fails and an error is returned, even with the auto merge mode).

->The automatic merge mode is not available for attributes of type Picture and Object.
+>The automatic merge mode is not available for attributes of type Picture and object.
 Concurrent changes in these attributes will result in a `dk status stamp has changed` error.

 **Result**